Vyral/sandy-eagon-blog/_posts/2020-04-03-points-to-keep-in-mind-during-the-pandemic.md

 <p style="text-align: center;"><em>In these uncertain times, life seems to change every single day.
 So what’s next for real estate?</em></p>

-A couple of weeks ago, I spoke with a client who worked in sales and who told me he had been laid off.
-When I asked how he’s doing, he told me that he’s okay because his landlords wouldn’t be able to evict him for quite some time.
-If you determine that you cannot make your mortgage or rent payment , just understand that, if you decide not to pay, there may be no turning back.
+A couple weeks ago, I spoke with a client who worked in sales.
+He told me he'd been laid off.
+When I asked how he’s doing, he told me that he’ll be okay because his landlords wouldn’t be able to evict him for quite some time.

-Even though a $2-trillion stimulus package helps, don’t believe that the government alone will carry us through this crisis.
-You’ll also need the support of your neighborhood and community.
+If you decide that you can't make your mortgage or rent payment , PLEASE understand there may be no turning back.
+Stimulus aside, don’t believe that the government alone will carry us through this crisis.

-To see my full message about what we need to keep in mind as we navigate the pandemic, watch the video above.
+To hear my urgent message about what we need to keep in mind as we navigate through today, watch this important video.